Hello Bachata Fest Jack and Jill Competition

 1. Eligibility:

 a.
-Eligible participants must be at least 18 years old to compete.
+Eligible participants must be at least 18 years old to compete (unless it is Open Level).

 2. Registration:

 a.
 All participants must register in advance of the competition.
-Registration will be open until the start of the competition.
+Registration will be open until 1 minute before preliminaries start.

 b.
 For all competition divisions, the leaders shall be men and the followers shall be women, unless it is stated as a non-traditional division.